 On Gay Marriage and Shellfish…

-This article could be titled “the meme so bad it pulled me out of retirement just to respond to it.”
-But then, that wouldn’t be quite true.
-I saw the meme below on a friend’s page on Facebook, and it did make me mad.
-But not enough to blog about it.
-Mad enough to write, “This is a very uninformed perspective on Christianity,” in amongst the chatter and hatred below it.
-I got a little bit of push-back to my comment, but not much, and I mostly ignored it.
-Until someone asked: “Than that means being gay is ok since it was only condemned in the Old Testament.
+A few days ago, I saw this meme on a friends Facebook page, and I posted under it, “This is a very uninformed perspective on Christianity.”
+Amongst the other comments my post evoked, I also received a comment as follows: “Than that means being gay is ok since it was only condemned in the Old Testament.
 And Jesus never said anything about condemning gays.
 So in that case why are Christians saying gay is a sin?”

-Now that…that sounds like a serious question.
-To a very good question.
-And that, that is enough to pull me out of blogging retirement to write a response to the question implied here: “If the Bible condemns both shellfish and homosexuality in the Old Testament, why do Christians only believe that homosexuality is wrong?
+This is actually a very good question, which could be rephrased as: “If the Bible condemns both shellfish and homosexuality in the Old Testament, why do Christians only believe that homosexuality is wrong?
 Isn’t that a double standard?”

 This question has a two-part answer.
 1) how do we resolve the double standard issue?
 2) does the Bible really condemn homosexuality/LGBT?